 One of the most popular houseplants due to its elegant growth and tolerance of moderate growing conditions, the ficus benjamina has been a firm favourite for centuries.
 Boasting thick, waxy, oval-shaped leaves, the plant serves as a beautiful and classic addition to any room.

-Dimensions: our ficus benjamina is available in three sizes:
+Dimensions: our ficus benjamina is available in two sizes:

 Medium – 110cm